 Best online resources for fantasy football

-Most fantasy league platforms offer tools and resources, but we’ve listed some great third-party options in the table below.
+Most fantasy league platforms offer tools and resources, but I’ve listed some great third-party options in the table below.

 Some resources might be daunting for newcomers due to the abundant usage of fantasy league terminology and acronyms.
 But ESPN has a helpful fantasy football glossary you can refer to when necessary.